nayuki/Relational-File-System/Readme.markdown

 * File system implementation can store more copies
 * Can implement stuff like file permissions, even hierarchies
 * Interfaces poorly with path-based systems, but also these systems don't take advantage of hash features
+* Is not a graph database, but is more general

 ## License